bettersg/edukit/README.md

 ## Next Improvements

 This tool will be improved further depending on feedback from the various social-welfare organizations so that it can meet needs of most of them.
 The data structure is expected to vary with organization.
 Hence some program flexibility needs to be created.
 Also, will need to add features to point Tutor/Tutee data to a separate location (URL or local file) rather than forcing all to copy-paste into same location.
-In addition, to improve scalability, some form of back-end might be created (depending on user feedback) to handle very huge data
+In addition, to improve scalability, some form of back-end might be created (depending on user feedback) to handle very huge data.